TurboWarp/cloud-server/protocol.md

   For example, if the name is too short, too long, already in use, or is deemed unsafe.

 4003  Overloaded
-  When the server is overloaded and refuses to accept new connections.
+  When the server is overloaded or full and refuses to accept new connections.

 4004  Try Again Later
   When the client has done an operation that is invalid at this time, but may have been valid if sent later.